ocrmypdf/OCRmyPDF/docs/contributing.rst

 Copyright and license
 =====================

-For contributions over 10 lines of code, please include your name to list of copyright holders for that file.
-The core program is licensed under MPL-2.0, test files and documentation under CC-BY-SA 4.0, and miscellaneous files under MIT.
-Please contribute code only that you wrote and you have the permission to contribute or license to us.
+For contributions over 10 lines of code, please add your name to list of copyright holders for that file.
+The core program is licensed under MPL-2.0, test files and documentation under CC-BY-SA 4.0, and miscellaneous files under MIT, with a few minor exceptions.
+Please contribute only content that you own or have the right to contribute under these licenses.